The 20 Greatest Beach Towns in America

 Tybee Island, Georgia

-Don’t leave without: Grabbing an ice cream or an old fashioned malt at Seaside Sweets and head to the pier at sundown, keeping watch for sea turtles and their nests throughout the summer. -- Allison Ramirez
+Don’t leave without: Grabbing an ice cream or an old-fashioned malt at Seaside Sweets and heading to the pier at sundown, keeping watch for sea turtles and their nests throughout the summer. -- Allison Ramirez

 Santa Barbara, California

 Must eat/drink: New England clam chowder from Brophy Brothers.
-It’s creamy, it’s comforting and it’s chock-full of clams.
-And while it doesn’t come in a bread bowl it does come with a view of the harbor which can’t be beat.
+It’s creamy, it’s comforting, and it’s chock-full of clams.
+And while it doesn’t come in a bread bowl, it does come with a sweeping view of the harbor.

 Don’t leave without: Grabbing a cocktail and playing a few vintage board games at the Moroccan-themed library bar, Djinn, that just opened inside the Hotel Californian.
 The Funk Zone-adjacent hideaway also hosts a monthly full moon celebration called HOWL, with a DJ and Tarot card reader. -- Leila Najafi

-Summertime in Maine is a bit like eating a lobster dinner.
-You gotta muscle your way through winter’s spiny shell to get to that sweet summer meat, and the reward is heartbreakingly brief -- sometimes just a fleeting three-month affair.
-Enter Ogunquit, located right off Route 1 in the state's southern corridor, a sweet spot that often gifts balmy Indian summers.
+Summer in Maine is a heartbreakingly brief affair, but oh so worth it, if only for three months of pure bliss.
+And Ogunquit, located right off Route 1 in the state's southern corridor, is the state's summer sweet spot.
 The three-mile sandy beach is consistently ranked one of the country’s best, thanks to warm tides from the Ogunquit River emptying right behind the sand dunes.
 Pepper in a strong LGBTQ+ presence, a walkable main drag of superb eateries and artsy boutiques, and its very own Museum of American Art, and you'll see why “a beautiful place by the sea” is still a fitting translation for Ogunquit from the native Abenaki language.

-Must eat/drink: Frenchified Maine fare at The Crooked Pine, a brand spanking new restaurant in a 150-year-old Victorian mansion (don't miss the rooftop lounge).
-Rounds of knock-you-over cocktails at alfresco Brix + Brine -- specifically Sky is Pink, a silver tequila, fresh lime, and grapefruit shrub concoction crowned with an upside-down can of Italian Ramona grapefruit wine spritzer.
+Must eat/drink: Grab Frenchified Maine fare at The Crooked Pine, a located in a 150-year-old Victorian mansion (don't miss the rooftop lounge).
+Follow it with knock-you-over cocktails at alfresco Brix + Brine.

 Don’t leave without: Strolling the Marginal Way, a cliffside path (like a mini version of Sydney’s Bondi-to-Bronte walk) that leads to Perkins Cove, an impossibly photogenic harbor with snazzy seafood joints and galleries.
 Have a classic rum punch, steamer clams, and the lobster roll of your dreams at Barnacle Billy’s. -- Paul Jebara